3 Common Causes for a Soft Brake Pedal

 What You See When the Brake Master Cylinder Is Leaking Internally or Externally

 If the brake master cylinder leaks internally, usually the only sign you will have is that the brake pedal sinks to the floor slowly when you're applying light pressure to it.
 For example, when you are sitting at a traffic light with your foot on the brake, eventually the pedal will reach the floor.
 Unfortunately, you can't see the leak from a visual inspection, because it's inside the master cylinder, between the shaft seals.
-No fluid is lost from the reservoir,;it's lost between chambers internally.
+No fluid is being lost from the reservoir; it's lost between chambers internally.

 A quick check to see if your master cylinder is leaking internally would be to apply light pressure to the brake pedal and notice if it sinks slowly towards the floor.
 If it does, you know you have a problem with the master cylinder leaking internally.